 - Moisturizer – not only can coconut oil moisturize dry skin, but it also protects against UV rays.

 - Makeup remover – coconut oil is effective at removing eye makeup.
-Simply get some onto a cotton pad and gently dab around your eyes.
+Simply get some onto a cotton pad and gently dab it around your eyes.
 With its smooth texture, it will easily remove mascara or eyeliner while also soothing the surrounding skin.